robfatland/nexus/bash/terminal.md

 ### **`vi`** fix

-`vi` and `vim` are the same editor, specificially an ancient text editor with arcane syntax inherited from an even older editor called `ed`. `vim` is the modern version of `vi`.
+`vi` is an ancient text editor with arcane syntax inherited from an even older editor called `ed`.
+`vim` is the modern version of `vi`.

 To disable a profusion of colorized text in `vi`: In escape mode type `:syntax off`.